1031-Systems/1031_Delivery/docs/QuickStart.md

 will appear demainding a unique Name and other, mostly optional, information (referred to as metadata).
 You must supply the name.
 If you are controlling a servo and know the model, you may select it from the Servo dropdown list.
+This will automatically set appropriate limits for the channel.
 If you don't know the model or you are defining a numeric channel, do not select a servo model.

 For now, do not bother with any other entries in this widget and click Save.
 All the fields will default to reasonable values and all may be changed later.
 Only the name remains the same.
-The empty channel pane will appear with red lines near the top and bottom signifying limits (defaulting to 0 and 180 degrees).
+The empty channel pane will appear with red lines near the top and bottom signifying limits, defaulting to 0 and 180 degrees if the servo type was specified and 0 and 4095 otherwise.
+Note that 0 and 4095 are generally NOT good limits for servos.
+See the main Help pane for more detail on setting and using the limits.

 Populate the channel with control points by holding down the Shift key and clicking the Left mouse button.
 This will insert a point